 For UN No. 3363, in column “Name and description”, replace “Dangerous goods in machinery or dangerous goods in apparatus” by “DANGEROUS GOODS IN MACHINERY OR DANGEROUS GOODS IN APPARATUS”.
 Under “Note/Remarks”, delete “Not subject to ADN (see also 1.1.3.1 (b)).”.

 For UN No. 2071, in column “Name and description”, replace “Ammonium nitrate based fertilizer, uniform mixtures of the nitrogen/phosphate, nitrogen/potash or nitrogen/phosphate/potash type, containing not more than 70% ammonium nitrate and not more than 0.4% total combustible/organic material calculated as carbon or with not more than 45% ammonium nitrate and unrestricted combustible material” by “AMMONIUM NITRATE BASED FERTILIZER”.
-In column “Remarks”, delete “Not subject to ADR”.

 Add the following new entries in alphabetical order: